75% of English consonant letters sometimes appear in the spelling of a word without being pronounceable

 There are two striking contexts for this silent letter.
 One is words beginning “wr-”, such as wrestle, wring, wrong, wrought and wry.
 The other is a few words (usually place names) ending in “-wich” or “-wick”, for example Greenwich and Harwich (but not Midwich) and Chiswick and Warwick (but not Gatwick or Northwick).

-Another notable place name is Southwark (pronounced /’sʌ ԺƏk/), and “w” is also silent in two and sword.
+Another notable place name is Southwark (pronounced /’sʌ ԺƏk/), and “w” is also silent in two, who, whole and sword.

 9. The Letter “c”